 at this point, you'll need to have access to your RPi desktop via monitor, keyboard, mouse or connect to Ethernet and use a VNC client.

-Unhide the wifi icon by right-clicking in the panel area, select "Add / Remove Panel items", "Add", "Wireless & Wired Network".
+Unhide the wifi icon by right-clicking in the panel area (top left), select "Add / Remove Panel items", "Add", "Wireless & Wired Network".

 Then use the wifi icon to select your wifi network, set the password, etc.